-The owner's manual can be stored in the plastic document bag located inside of the right side cover.
-The registration, and insurance information can be stored in the plastic document bag located under the seat.
+The owner's manual, registration, and insurance information can be stored in the plastic document bag located under the seat. ▶ P. 32

 Ignition Cut-off System

 A banking (lean angle) sensor automatically stops the engine and fuel pump if the motorcycle falls over.
 To reset the sensor, you must turn the ignition switch to OFF and back to the ON position before the engine can be restarted.